 Warehouse 1, 239 Fitzgerald Street, West Perth

-DIY a Beer Tasting
+DIY a beer tasting

 What’s not to love about a few beers at home?
 We reckon Mane Liquor is the craft beer mecca of Perth, packed to the brim with everything that’s quirky, unusual and hard to find.
 Whether you love an IPA, a wintery stout or a refreshing gose, you can find a new favourite here – plus they’ve got heaps of wine and spirits, too.
-Pick up a selection of cans for you and your date to try, and have a DIY tasting in your backyard – you can get down to brass tacks about the nuances of a saison versus a sour.
-If you’re not so into the beer, there are heaps of amazing boutique bottle shops across Perth to pick up something to wet your whistle.
+Pick up a selection of cans for you and your date to try, and create your own DIY tasting paddle in your backyard – you can get down to brass tacks about the nuances of a saison versus a sour.
+If you’re not so into beer, there are heaps of amazing boutique bottle shops across Perth to pick up something to wet your whistle.

 237 Great Eastern Highway, Belmont

-Pack a Gourmet Picnic for the Park
+Pack a gourmet picnic for the park

 Obviously we’re pretty food-motivated, but what’s better to bring people together than breaking bread?
 Browse the shelves at one of our favourite gourmet delis or cheesemongers and figure out how each of you feel about gorgonzola.
 Most, including long-time favourites North Street Store or Little Sister Delicatessen (pictured), will even make a little selection for you if you’d prefer to grab and go (just give them a buzz in advance).